Assad regime uses Game of Thrones in attempt to lure tourists to Aleppo

 Story highlights

-- Syria features government-held west Aleppo in new tourism campaign
+- Government-held west Aleppo features in new campaign

 - Campaign uses theme music from HBO's "Game of Thrones"